-In deciding whether to order out-of-school suspension, the campus behavior coordinator shall take into consideration:
+In deciding whether to order out-of-school suspension, the CBC shall take into consideration:

 - 1. Self-defense (see glossary), - 2.
 Intent or lack of intent at the time the student engaged in the conduct, - 3.
 The student's disciplinary history, - 4.
-A disability that substantially impairs the student's capacity to appreciate the wrongful-ness of the student's conduct, - 5.
-A student's status in the conservatorship of the Department of Family and Protective Services (foster care), or - 6.
-A student's status as homeless.
+A disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct, - 5.
+A student's status in the conservatorship of the Department of Family and Protective Services (foster care), or - A student's status as homeless.